groupserver/gs.group.member.add.json/docs/hook.rst

 .. option:: email=<address>

-  The email address of the new member.
+  The email address of the new *group* member.
+The email address is used as the identifier for the person (see Returns_):

+  * If the email has never been seen by the system then a new profile is created,
+  * Otherwise an existing profile is added to the group.

 .. option:: fn=<name>